paulliwali/paulliwali.github.io/docs/slip-box/reference-notes/Interesting Words.md

 - Nadir - the lowest point in the fortunes of a person or organization
 - Kakorrhaphiophobia - fear of failure
 - Tantamount - equivalent in seriousness
+- Apocryphal - doubtful in authenticity despite being widely circulated as true
+- Quiescent - in a state of dormancy